tonethar/IGME-235-Shared/tutorial/web-apps-lab-9.md

 ![Web Page](_images/web-storage-2.jpg)

 Submit in the usual manner.
 There is an assignment dropbox for only this exercise.

-The next exercise will be submitted as a Homework after the lab is completed.
+(The next exercise -- after this one -- will be submitted as a Homework after the lab is completed)